amurtuzov/city-generator-nuxt/README.md

 $ yarn generate
 ```

-## To configure SEO go to app.vue in root and fill objects parameter of useHead and useJsonld functions.
+## To configure SEO go to app.vue in root and fill object parameter of useHead and useJsonld functions.